 We also have made available to you all significant contracts, including amendments, and agreements and have communicated to you all significant oral agreements.
-We have complied with all aspects of contractual agreements that would have a material effect on the financial statements in the event of noncompliance.
+We have complied with all aspects of contractual agreements that would have a material effect on the financial statements in the event of noncompliance, including all covenants, conditions or other requirements of all outstanding debt.